EricDarve/me343-cme216-winter-2021/Homework/HW1/HW1 Questions.md

 If you need help setting up python on your local machine, please follow the [python setup guide](../../Python Setup Guide) posted separately.
 We recommend that you set up a virtual environment for this class.
 The python dependencies required for this homework are listed in **requirements.txt**.
 If you are using Anaconda, you can install them by running `conda install --file=requirements.txt`.

 You will find the starter code for this homework in the folder [hw1-starter-code](https://github.com/EricDarve/me343-cme216-winter-2021/tree/main/Homework/HW1/hw1-starter-code).
+You will need **svm.ipynb** and **utils.py**. **svm.ipynb** will not work without **utils.py**.

 In this homework, we will practice SVM using scikit-learn and build some intuition.
-The file you will modify is **svm.ipynb**, you can launch the notebook by running `jupyter notebook svm.ipynb`.
+The file you will modify is **svm.ipynb**.
+You can launch the notebook by running `jupyter notebook svm.ipynb`.
 The parts you need to implement are marked with TODO.
-You will submit the implemented **svm.ipynb** file and a pdf file with answers to non-coding questions to gradescope.
+You will submit the implemented **svm.ipynb** file and a PDF file with answers to non-coding questions to gradescope.

 1. Fill in the **linear_SVM** function by creating and training a linear SVM. `data` is a dictionary with strings as keys, the next cell shows how it's populated.